Vihiga United salvage a point against a sloppy KCB | Goal.com

-Steven Wakhanya salvaged a point for Vihiga United in a one all draw with KCB.
+Steven Wakhanya salvaged a point for Vihiga United in a one all draw against KCB on Saturday.

 Vihiga needed Wakhanya’s 32nd-minute equalizer to grab a point on the road after the team’s trip to Machakos was punctuated by loud cries due to lack of funds.